hazelcast/hazelcast-reference-manual/src/Simulator-WritingSimulatorTest.md

   @TimeStep public void inc(BaseThreadState state){
       int counterIndex = state.randomInt(countersLength);
-      counters[counterIndex].inc();
+      counters[counterIndex].incrementAndGet();
   }
 }
 ```
-In the above example the 'countersLength' property has been added and it defaults to 20.
 In most cases it is best to provide defaults for properties to make customization of a test less verbose.

 The 'countersLength' can be configured like this:
 ```
 class=example.MyTest
 countersLength=1000
 ```
+The order of the properties in the file is irrelevant.

 Properties don't need to be simple fields.
 The property binding supports complex object graphs to be created and configured.
-Properties can be nested and no arg constructor must be used to build up the graph of objects. case sensitive.
+Properties can be nested and no arg constructor must be used to build up the graph of objects.

 ```
-class SomeTest{
+public class SomeTest{

 	pubic Config config;